ccao-data/data-architecture/dbt/models/shared_columns.md

 Proration rate for a card on a given PIN.

 Prorated cards split their total value across multiple PINs.
-An example is something like a building that crosses multiple PINs
+An example is something like a building that crosses multiple PINs.
+Constructed using `user24` pre-2024 and `external_propct` 2024 and on.
 {% enddocs %}

 ## external_occpct